 When deciding whether to take a new job or stay in your current position, there are numerous factors to consider.
-Of course, there’s salary, location, and the opportunity to progress in your career, but you also need to take into account types of company culture at the organizations you’re considering.
+Of course, there’s salary, location, and the opportunity to progress in your career, but you should also take into account types of company culture at the organizations you’re considering.

 Types of Company Culture